jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 exactly what it was when I heard a muttered exclamation in German and saw the cadaverous face of the colonel looking down at me.

-### ADVENTURE IX.
-THE ADVENTURE OF THE ENGINEER’S THUMB 143

 “ ‘What are you doing there?’ he asked.
 “I felt angry at having been tricked by so elaborate a story as that which he had told me.
 ‘I was admiring your fuller’s-earth,’ said I; ‘I think that I should be better